Skip to main content

 • Zero Configuration: No need to pre-define field positions or create templates

-• Natural Language Instructions: Describe what to fill in plain English
+• Natural Language Instructions: Describe what to fill in plain English or JSON

 • Automatic Field Matching: LLM intelligently maps your data to form fields